GLOSSARY

 So-called transformers are used to generate a safe voltage level from the regular mains voltage.
 These electrical devices convert the input voltage to a significantly lower value.
 In many applications, for example in building services or commercial installations, a transformer is used specifically for this application.

-It plays a particularly important role in lighting.
-Ceiling lights, LED systems and other light sources that are operated with low voltage usually require a ballast or transformer to provide the necessary supply.
-Modern LED lights often work with 12 units, making them not only energy-efficient but also particularly safe.
+This low operating voltage plays a particularly important role in lighting.
+Ceiling lights, LED systems and other light sources that are operated at a low voltage usually require a ballast or transformer to provide the necessary supply.
+Modern LED lights often operate at 12 volts or 24 volts, making them not only energy-efficient but also particularly safe.

 Application in lighting